Forearm Brace

 Forearm Sprains & Strains

-If you felt a sudden pull or jab somewhere along your forearm – between the wrist and elbow – after a twist, awkward catch, or knock, and now that segment is sore to move or press, you may be dealing with a forearm sprain or strain rather than a wrist‑only injury.
+If you felt a sudden pull or sharp jab somewhere along your forearm – between the wrist and elbow – after a twist, awkward catch, or knock, and that area is now sore to move or press, you may have a forearm sprain or strain rather than a wrist‑only injury.

 A sprain affects ligaments – the strong bands that connect bone to bone and steady joints.
 A strain affects muscles or their tendons – the tissues that connect muscle to bone and transmit force.
 In the forearm, the main structures involved are:

-• Ligaments and the interosseous membrane between the radius and ulna (the long forearm bones).
+• Ligaments and the interosseous membrane between the radius and ulna (the two long forearm bones).

 • Muscles and tendons running along the forearm itself.

-• The forearm is rotated forcefully – such as when an object twists in your hand or when you change grip quickly under load.
+• The forearm is rotated forcefully – for example, when an object twists in your hand or you change grip quickly under load.

-• A fall or blow jars the forearm without obviously spraining the wrist.
+• A fall or blow jars the forearm without clearly spraining the wrist.

-• You lift or catch something heavy in a way that makes you feel the strain more in the middle of the forearm than at the joints.
+• You lift or catch something heavy and feel the strain more in the middle of the forearm than at the joints.

-At the time, you usually feel a sharp pain in one local area.
-Over the next hours or days, that spot may swell, bruise, and remain sore.
-Pressing on certain points along the forearm hurts, and movements that pull on the injured structure – like turning your palm up or down, or bending the wrist while the forearm is loaded – can reproduce the discomfort, even if the wrist joint feels relatively stable.
+At the time, you usually feel a sharp, localised pain.
+Over the next hours or days, that spot may swell, bruise, and stay sore.
+Pressing on certain points along the forearm hurts, and movements that pull on the injured structure – such as turning your palm up or down, or bending the wrist while the forearm is loaded – can reproduce the discomfort, even if the wrist joint itself feels stable.

 In an acute sprain, ligaments or the interosseous membrane may be stretched or have small tears.
 In a strain, muscle or tendon fibres are overstretched or torn on a small scale.
 The body responds with inflammation and a repair process, laying down new tissue.
 If you rest completely for too long, those tissues can become weaker and stiffer.
-If you push straight back into demanding use, you risk re‑injuring the area before the new tissue has matured.
+If you return too quickly to demanding use, you risk re‑injuring the area before the new tissue has matured.

 If these injuries are not managed well, you may be left with an area that is: